cthoyt/cthoyt.github.io/_posts/2026-oer-mappings.md

 which developed [OERSchema](https://github.com/open-curriculum/oerschema), but this metadata model did not see critical adoption, the working group shut down in 2023, and the repository is effectively inactive.
-There's also numerous partially overlapping isolated efforts (surprisingly, many in Germany) with heterogeneous reusability (e.g., many are published by not downloadable, many are poorly constructed).
+There's also numerous partially overlapping isolated efforts (surprisingly, many from German groups) with heterogeneous reusability (e.g., many are published by not downloadable, many are poorly constructed).

-Here's a non-exhaustive list of metadata models that follow semantic web standards (see bioregistry record https://semantic.farm/collection/0000018):
+Here's a non-exhaustive list of metadata models that follow semantic web standards (see Semantic Farm collection [0000018](https://semantic.farm/collection/0000018)):

 | Prefix                                         | Name                                                    | Homepage                                                             |
 | ---------------------------------------------- | ------------------------------------------------------- | -------------------------------------------------------------------- |